owainkenwayucl/quantumexperiments/qlm_mult/README.md

 ## Background:

 I am a long term programmer of classical computers.
 I have been on some courses of programming quantum machines and have used both (my)QLM and QISKIT to write small systems.
 I am extremely far from an expert however.
-I've documented this mainly to show how I tried to reason my way through the problem, particularly when we have a piece of software which is closed source (myQLM) and cannot inspect its inner workings.
+I've documented this mainly to show how I tried to reason my way through the problem, particularly when we have a piece of software which is closed source (MyQLM) and cannot inspect its inner workings.
 Maybe this is of help to others.
-In addition to the stuff described here, I *also* re-implemented some of this in QISKIT, to try and reason about why myQLM was behaving as it was (in particular in step 6, there is an equivalent function in QISKIT), and before I had the big/little endian stuff worked out I did a lot of work manually setting wires rather than using `Qint`s to see what was going on.
+In addition to the stuff described here, I *also* re-implemented some of this in QISKIT, to try and reason about why MyQLM was behaving as it was (in particular in step 6, there is an equivalent function in QISKIT), and before I had the big/little endian stuff worked out I did a lot of work manually setting wires rather than using `Qint`s to see what was going on.
 Maybe I'll add these parts at a later date.
 Or maybe not.

 ## 1. Operator overloading ([`basic_mult.py`](basic_mult.py))